stonepros/stone/doc/man/8/monmaptool.rst

 .. option:: --generate

-   generate a new monmap based on the values on the command line or specified in the ceph configuration.
+   generate a new monmap based on the values on the command line or specified in the stone configuration.
 This is, in order of preference,

       #. ``--monmap filename`` to specify a monmap to load
       #. ``--mon-host 'host1,ip2'`` to specify a list of hosts or ip addresses